Self-Supervised Learning with Generative Adversarial Networks for Electron Microscopy: Experiments and Results

 As the HRNet model performed better than all U-Net variations regardless of the fine-tuning, we conducted the experiments on the TEMImageNet dataset only with HRNet.
 On this dataset, we decided to exclusively employ HRNet for denoising, noise \& background removal, and super-resolution tasks.
 For each of these tasks, the HRNet model was trained with random initialization.
 The same experiments were conducted by fine-tuning the HRNet model pretrained on three separate subsets of the unlabeled CEM500K datasets in the previous step.
 During the experiments, an image size of 256x256 pixels and a batch size of 64 were used, and the training process continued for 60 epochs.
 The objective function comprised both $L_1$ and $L_2$ terms, and optimization was carried out using the Adam optimizer with a learning rate of \SI{2e-4}{}.
 The chosen data augmentation techniques, including noise variations, flipping, rotations, and random resizing, as usual had the goal of enhancing the model's ability to generalize and learn robust features.

-The plots for validation loss in all three tasks are shown in Figures~\ref{fig:denois_l1}.
+The plots for validation loss in all three tasks are shown in Figure ~\ref{fig:denois_l1}.
 We observe that in all three cases, the validation losses for the fine-tuned models are lower than those for the randomly initialized models.
 During the initial training phase, the validation loss for the model fine-tuned with smaller datasets is larger than that for the models trained with more data.
 However, already after approximately 10 epochs, this difference vanishes.
 Additionally, the validation $L_1$ loss of all randomly initialized models exhibits severe fluctuations, while the fine-tuned models behave much more robustly.
 Some example predictions for denoising, noise \& background removal, and super-resolution are shown in Figures~\ref{fig:nonoiseprediction}, \ref{fig:nobackgroundprediction}, and \ref{fig:superresolutionprediction}, respectively.
-All predictions are visually very good and it is difficult to observe any differences.
+Even though all predictions are visually very good and it is difficult to observe any differences, the quantitative results as confirmed by the plots in Figure \ref{fig:denois_l1} show that pretraining leads to a better and more stable performance.
+Similarly, the $L_1$ metric on test set are calculated for all models after 5, 30 and 60 epochs.
+As shown in Table \ref{tab:smalltabletem}, the pretrained models converge faster than randomly intialized models and generally score better, specially in the beginning epochs.